What position is best to sleep in hot weather? Sleep experts reveal top tips for the heatwave

 Tips for sleeping better in a heatwave

-- Stay hydrated: Dehydration will put the body under even more stress, so be sure to stay hydrated through the day and have a bottle of water next to your bed for the night.
+- Stay hydrated: Dehydration will put the body under even more stress, so stay hydrated through the day and have a bottle of water next to your bed for the night.
 This is a key part of learning how to sleep better at any time of year as dehydration isn't just an issue in the summer months.

 - Don't worry about not sleeping well: "We are all in the same boat," says Lederle.
 "Most of us will find it hard to sleep well through a hot summer’s night.
 The more you worry, the more you stress.
 That will lead to busy thoughts and a tense body, which is the opposite of being calm and relaxed, two key ingredients for sleep."